bparsons/react-native-audio-streaming/README.md

 # react-native-audio-streaming

-## THIS PROJECT IS NOT MAINTAINED
+## THIS PROJECT IS NOT ACTIVELY MAINTAINED

-react-native-audio-streaming is not maintained anymore.
-The main purpose was to play shoutcast streams with meta data and display a notification while playing.

-Please see other projects like

-- [jsierles/react-native-audio](https://github.com/jsierles/react-native-audio) to play local audio and record
-- [zmxv/react-native-sound](https://github.com/zmxv/react-native-sound) to play local audio with more controls
+This is a fork from [tlenclos/react-native-audio-streaming](https://github.com/tlenclos/react-native-audio-streaming) with a few updates.

 ## Features